-- Tees: striped (similar) and graphic (similar) Will add a 3rd tee…currently in the wash.
+- Tees: striped (similar) and graphic (options) Will add a 3rd tee…currently in the wash.

 - sleeveless shell (similar)

-- tiger print top (similar styles: tiger print shirt, split neck popover)
+- tiger print top (similar styles: fun print shirt, split neck popover options)

 - button front cardigan.
 This one’s a warmer piece, in case it gets chilly at night.